lukecampbell/module9/body/1-history.md

 #### Malware

-In 2012 IBM assessed that 50% of all malware links are placed on pornographic or gambling websites.
+In 2012 IBM assessed that 50% of all malware links are placed on pornographic or gambling websites (IBM 8).
 Malware is short for malicious software; it is used by an attacker to disrupt normal operations, steal information or infect adjacent systems.
 By limiting our employees' exposure to potentially malicious content we can minimize inherent threats to our systems.